Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Abstract

 \section{Abstract}

-We present molecular-line observations at millimetre, centimetre and infrared wavelengths of the region containing \oh masers in the supernova remnant (SNR) \candy, using Australia Telescope (AT) Mopra antenna, Swedish-ESO Submillimeter Telescope, AT Compact Array and UNSW Infrared Fabry-Perot narrow-band filter in conjunction with the Anglo Australian Telescope.
+We present molecular-line observations at millimetre, centimetre and infrared wavelengths of the region containing \oh masers in the supernova remnant (SNR) \candy, using the Australia Telescope (AT) Mopra antenna, the Swedish-ESO Submillimeter Telescope, the AT Compact Array and the UNSW Infrared Fabry-Perot narrow-band filter installed on the Anglo Australian Telescope.
 Several molecular transitions were observed between 1.6 and 3~mm to constrain the physical parameters of the molecular cloud interacting with the SNR and to investigate the effects of the SNR shock on the gas chemistry.
-The observed molecular-line profiles imply the presence of shocked gas with a density around \e{5}\cm{-3} and temperature around 30~K. Our measurements indicate that the abundances of molecular species such as CS, HCN and \htco\ are unaffected by the shocks, while \hcop, SO and SiO could be enhanced.
-We detected shock-excited near-infrared \h\ emission towards the centre of the SNR, revealing highly clumped molecular gas.
-An excellent correlation between the \h\ clumps and \oh maser positions confirms the shock excitation of the \oh maser emission.
+We detected shock-excited near-infrared \h\ emission towards the centre of the SNR, revealing highly clumped molecular gas and a good correlation with published mid-infrared images from the {\em Spitzer Space Telescope}.
+An excellent correlation between the \h\ clumps and \oh maser positions supports the shock excitation of the \oh maser emission.
 Furthermore, we detected OH absorption at 1665 and 1667 MHz which shows a good correlation with the shocked \h\ emission and the masers.
-We also found maser emission at 1665~MHz near the \oh masers in this SNR, which could be excited by the shock-heated dust, evident in the mid-infrared wavelengths, or it could be pointing to an unrelated protostellar object along the line of sight to the remnant.
-We also detected 1665 and 1667~MHz OH masers towards the ultra-compact \hr\ region IRAS~17147--3725 located to the southeast of the SNR.
+We found maser emission at 1665~MHz near the \oh masers in this SNR, which is found to be associated with a GLIMPSE source SSTGLMC~G349.7294+00.1747.
+We also detected 1665 and 1667~MHz OH masers, and weak 4.8~GHz \htco\ absorption towards the ultra-compact \hr\ region IRAS~17147--3725 located to the southeast of the SNR.
 We found no 4.7- or 6-GHz excited-state OH masers or 6-GHz CH$_3$OH maser towards either the SNR or the \hr\ region.
-Weak \htco\ absorption was detected only towards the \hr\ region.